amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 Before running ``vai_q_onnx``, prepare the float model and calibration set, including these files:

-- float model: Floating-point models in ONNX format.
+- Float model: Floating-point models in ONNX format.
-- calibration dataset: A subset of the training dataset or validation dataset to represent the input data distribution; usually 100 to 1000 images are enough.
+- Calibration dataset: A subset of the training dataset or validation dataset to represent the input data distribution; usually 100 to 1000 images are enough.

 **Exporting PyTorch Models to ONNX**

 For PyTorch models, it is recommended to use the TorchScript-based onnx exporter for exporting ONNX models.
-Please refer to the `PyTorch documentation for guidance <https://pytorch.org/docs/stable/onnx_torchscript.html#torchscript-based-onnx-exporte>`_
+For more details, refer to the `PyTorch documentation <https://pytorch.org/docs/stable/onnx_torchscript.html#torchscript-based-onnx-exporte>`_

 Tips:

-- Before exporting, please perform model.eval().
+- Before exporting, perform model.eval().
 - Models with opset 13 are recommended.
 - For CNN's on NPU platform, dynamic input shapes are currently not supported and only a batch size of 1 is allowed.
-Please ensure that the shape of input is a fixed value, and the batch dimension is set to 1.
+Ensure that the shape of input is a fixed value, and the batch dimension is set to 1.

 Example code: